Content Map Terms

 You may be given a sedative to help you relax.
 You will lie either on your side or face down on your belly for the biopsy.
 It is important that you lie still in that position during the biopsy.

-The skin over the aspiration site will be cleaned with a special solution and a medicine (local anesthetic) will be used to freeze the area.
+The skin over the aspiration site will be cleaned with a special liquid.
+A medicine (local anesthetic) will be used to numb the area.
 Then the aspiration needle will be put through your skin and into your bone to reach the bone marrow.
 You need to lie very still while the sample is taken.
 The needle is then taken out.
-More than one sample may be needed, possibly from more than one place on your body, such as from both sides of the pelvic bone.
+More than one sample may be needed.
+They may be taken from more than one place on your body, such as from both sides of the pelvic bone.

 How It Feels

-Serious problems from a bone marrow aspiration or biopsy are not common.
+Serious problems from a bone marrow aspiration or biopsy aren't common.
 Problems may include:

 - Bleeding from the biopsy site.
 People with bleeding problems have a higher chance for this.
 If you have bleeding problems, pressure will be put on the biopsy site for at least 10 minutes after the biopsy.
 In rare cases, you may be given a blood product (clotting factor or platelets) in a vein in your arm before the biopsy to prevent bleeding after the biopsy.